Jack Reed (PhD candidate)

 Thesis title: The Influence of Mobile Devices and Social Media on the Transfer of Learning in Residential Outdoor Experiences

 Jack completed an MSc in Outdoor Education at the University of Edinburgh in January 2020 and began his PhD candidature in October 2020.
 With experience in delivering both individual and collaborative research projects in outdoor learning, Jack has coordinated research in digital-based learning, learning communities, and the effectiveness of adventure pedagogy on the transfer of learning.
-He is also a member of the Moray House School of Education and Sport Research Ethics Committee, the Video and Social Media editor at the Journal of Outdoor and Environmental Education, and the Social Media editor at the Journal of Adventure Education and Outdoor Learning.
+He is also a member of the Moray House School of Education and Sport Research Ethics Committee and is the Video and Social Media editor at the Journal of Outdoor and Environmental Education.

 Jack was awarded a judges commendation for his MSc thesis at the British Educational Reseach Association Masters Dissertation Awards.